 Regardless of the type of employment or titles, all workers including part-time workers and temporary employees may be covered by the Workers' Accident Compensation Insurance (Rosai Hoken) in the event that a worker suffers injury or illness while on duty.
 Please keep in mind that the Health Insurance does not cover medical costs for work-related injuries nor illness.
-Instead, the Rosai Hoken will cover the medical expenses fully (in principle), so please mention that your injury / illness is considered as work-related at the counter of the medical institution.
-Also, a part of the wage may be covered while the person is taking a leave of absence.
+Instead, the Rosai Hoken (Industrial Accident Compensation Insurance) will cover the cost.
+Inform that you'd like to use the insurance at the counter of hospital /clinic.
+If the case is recognized as work-related injuries or illnesses, the medical expense will be fully (in principle) covered by the insurance.
+Also, some wage replacement benefits will be provided for the during the period of absence from work.